CU-DBMI/set-website/_posts/2024-01-22-Python-Memory-Management-and-Troubleshooting.md

 style poolc fill:#BFDBFE,stroke:#333;
 ```

-_Memory heaps help organize available memory on a computer for specific procedures.
+_Memory heaps help organize memory blocks on a computer for specific procedures.
 Heaps may have one or many memory pools._
 {:.center}

 Blocks may be organized in hierarchical layers to manage memory efficiently or towards a specific purpose.